version française:

 www.mtjpub.com/ ecomics/vu.html

-This hyperaesthesia, seen as a flaw in the breastplate of our composure, is an access road to intimacy – when sole bodily contact, heteroception, like the intrusion of a stranger in our proximity, arouses escape
+This hyperaesthesia, seen as a flaw in the breastplate of our composure, is an access road to intimacy when sole bodily contact, heteroception, like the intrusion of a stranger in our proximity, arouses escape and withdrawal.

 Fingerplays Booklet - Tickles and Lovies